Serverless database computing using Azure Cosmos DB and Azure Functions

 Azure Cosmos DB and Azure Functions enable you to integrate your databases and serverless apps in the following ways:

-- Create an event-driven Azure Cosmos DB trigger in an Azure Function.
-This trigger relies on change feed streams to monitor your Azure Cosmos DB container for changes.
+- Create an event-driven Azure Functions trigger for Cosmos DB.
+This trigger relies on change feed streams to monitor your Azure Cosmos container for changes.
 When any changes are made to a container, the change feed stream is sent to the trigger, which invokes the Azure Function.

-- Alternatively, bind an Azure Function to an Azure Cosmos DB collection using an input binding.
+- Alternatively, bind an Azure Function to an Azure Cosmos container using an input binding.
 Input bindings read data from a container when a function executes.

-- Bind a function to an Azure Cosmos DB collection using an output binding.
+- Bind a function to an Azure Cosmos container using an output binding.
 Output bindings write data to a container when a function completes.

 The following diagram illustrates each of these three integrations:

-The Azure Cosmos DB trigger, input binding, and output binding can be used in the following combinations:
+The Azure Functions trigger, input binding, and output binding for Azure Cosmos DB can be used in the following combinations:

-- An Azure Cosmos DB trigger can be used with an output binding to a different Azure Cosmos DB container.
+- An Azure Functions trigger for Cosmos DB can be used with an output binding to a different Azure Cosmos container.
 After a function performs an action on an item in the change feed you can write it to another container (writing it to the same container it came from would effectively create a recursive loop).
-Or, you can use an Azure Cosmos DB trigger to effectively migrate all changed items from one container to a different container, with the use of an output binding.
+Or, you can use an Azure Functions trigger for Cosmos DB to effectively migrate all changed items from one container to a different container, with the use of an output binding.

 - Input bindings and output bindings for Azure Cosmos DB can be used in the same Azure Function.
 This works well in cases when you want to find certain data with the input binding, modify it in the Azure Function, and then save it to the same container or a different container, after the modification.

-- An input binding to an Azure Cosmos DB container can be used in the same function as an Azure Cosmos DB trigger, and can be used with or without an output binding as well.
+- An input binding to an Azure Cosmos container can be used in the same function as an Azure Functions trigger for Cosmos DB, and can be used with or without an output binding as well.
 You could use this combination to apply up-to-date currency exchange information (pulled in with an input binding to an exchange container) to the change feed of new orders in your shopping cart service.
 The updated shopping cart total, with the current currency conversion applied, can be written to a third container using an output binding.

 The following use cases demonstrate a few ways you can make the most of your Azure Cosmos DB data - by connecting your data to event-driven Azure Functions.

-IoT use case - Azure Cosmos DB trigger and output binding
+IoT use case - Azure Functions trigger and output binding for Cosmos DB

 In IoT implementations, you can invoke a function when the check engine light is displayed in a connected car.

-Implementation: Use an Azure Cosmos DB trigger and an output binding
+Implementation: Use an Azure Functions trigger and output binding for Cosmos DB

-- An Azure Cosmos DB trigger is used to trigger events related to car alerts, such as the check engine light coming on in a connected car.
+- An Azure Functions trigger for Cosmos DB is used to trigger events related to car alerts, such as the check engine light coming on in a connected car.

 - When the check engine light comes, the sensor data is sent to Azure Cosmos DB.

-- Azure Cosmos DB creates or updates new sensor data documents, then those changes are streamed to the Azure Cosmos DB trigger.
+- Azure Cosmos DB creates or updates new sensor data documents, then those changes are streamed to the Azure Functions trigger for Cosmos DB.

 - The trigger is invoked on every data-change to the sensor data collection, as all changes are streamed via the change feed.